farazahmedzai/calculatorsarcina11/USER_GUIDE.md

-# User Guide - Romanian Pension Calculator
+# User Guide - Calculator Sarcina

-Welcome to the Romanian Pension Calculator!
-This guide will help you navigate and use all features of the application effectively.
+Welcome to Calculator Sarcina!
+This guide will help you navigate and use all features of the pregnancy and pension calculator application effectively.

 ## Getting Started

 ### Accessing the Calculator

-1. Open your web browser and navigate to the application
+1. Open your web browser and navigate to https://calculatorsarcina.com
 2. The homepage provides an overview of available features
-3. Click "Calculator de Pensie" to start calculating your pension
+3. Choose between pregnancy calculator or pension calculator based on your needs

 ### Navigation Menu